List of awards and nominations received by Guns N' Roses

-Guns N' Roses are an American hard rock band formed 1985 in Los Angeles, California.
+Guns N' Roses is an American hard rock band formed 1985 in Los Angeles, California.
 They are led by frontman and co-founder Axl Rose, and also include Slash (lead guitar), Dizzy Reed (keyboards), Duff McKagan (bass), Melissa Reese (keyboards), Richard Fortus (guitar), & Frank Ferrer (drums).
-Guns N' Roses have released five studio albums, all on the Geffen Records label: Appetite for Destruction (1987), Use Your Illusion I (1991), Use Your Illusion II (1991), "The Spaghetti Incident?"
+Guns N' Roses have released six studio albums, all on the Geffen Records label: Appetite for Destruction (1987), G N' R Lies (1988), Use Your Illusion I (1991), Use Your Illusion II (1991), "The Spaghetti Incident?"
 (1993), and Chinese Democracy (2008).
 Guns N' Roses have sold more than 45 million albums in the United States.

 The band have won four American Music Awards, including Favorite Pop/Rock Single for "Sweet Child o' Mine" in 1989, both Favorite Heavy Metal/Hard Rock Artist and Favorite Heavy Metal/Hard Rock Album for Appetite For Destruction in 1990, and Favorite Heavy Metal/Hard Rock Artist for the second time in 1992.
-Guns N' Roses have received four Grammy Awards nominations, but has yet to win.
-The band was nominated for Best Hard Rock Performance three times, in 1990, 1992, and 1993.
-Overall, Guns N' Roses has received 14 awards from 38 nominations.
+Guns N' Roses have received four Grammy Awards nominations but have yet to win.
+The band was nominated for Best Hard Rock Performance three times, in 1990, 1992, and 1993 and Best Box Set in 2019.
+Overall, Guns N' Roses has received 16 awards from 49 nominations.

 American Music Awards

 The American Music Awards is an annual awards ceremony created by Dick Clark in 1973.
-Guns N' Roses have received four awards from eight nominations.
+Guns N' Roses have received eight awards from eight nominations.